nuuuwan/news_lk3_data/README.md

 *2024-03-02 10:47:00* · [`adaderanasinhalalk`](http://sinhala.adaderana.lk/news/194038) · `si`

-*Saman Ratnayake, Additional Secretary to the Ministry of Health, arrested by CID after 9-hour interrogation, will be sentenced in court.*
+Saman Ratnayake, Additional Secretary to the Ministry of Health, arrested by CID after 9-hour interrogation, will be sentenced in court.

+🟩

 Additional Secretary to the Ministry of Health in the Health Ministry yesterday (CID) has been produced before the Maligakanda Courts.